alfonsof/azure-python-examples/azurefunctionblobcopy/README.md

         "connection": "MY_STORAGE_OUT"
         ```

-      The `name` variable, in the `function.json` file, will hold the name of the file found in the blob container, while `inputblob` variable will hold the actual contents of the file, and the `outputblob` variable will hold the output file.
+      The `name` variable, in the `function.json` file, will hold the name of the file found in the blob container, while `myblob` variable will hold the actual contents of the file, and the `outputblob` variable will hold the output file.

   2. You must configure the connection strings or secrets for trigger, input sources and output target map to values in: